snap-stanford/snap-python/doc/source/reference/composite.rst

    :class:`THash` offers iterators of type :class:`THashKeyDatI` for fast access through the hash table.

+   The following public functions are Python dictionary functions that are also supported by the :class:`THash` class:

+    .. describe:: len(H)

+        Returns the number of keys in the hash table.

+    .. describe:: H[Key]

+        Returns the value associated with the key *Key*.

+    .. describe:: clear()

+        Clears the contents of the hash table.

+    .. describe:: copy()

+        Copies the contents of the hash table.

+    .. describe:: get[Key]

+        Returns the value at the key *Key*.

+    .. describe:: items()

+        Returns a list of key, value pairs in the hash table.

+    .. describe:: keys()

+        Returns a list of the keys in the hash table.

+    .. describe:: pop(Key)

+        Removes *Key* and its value from the hash table and returns its value.

+    .. describe:: setdefault(Key, Default)

+        If *Key* is present in the hash table, returns its value.
+Otherwise, creates a new entry *Key* in the hash table with value *Default* and returns *Default*.

+    .. describe:: pop(Key)

+        Removes *Key* and its value from the hash table and returns its value.

+    .. describe:: values()

+        Returns a list of the values in the hash table.

+   The following public functions are Python list functions that are also supported by the :class:`TVec` class:

+     .. describe:: V[Index]

+        Returns the value at index *Index* in vector *v*.

+     .. describe:: V[Index] = Value

+        Set ``V[Index]`` to *Value*.

+     .. describe:: del V[Index]

+        Removes the value at index *index* from the vector.

+     .. describe:: Val in V

+        Returns ``True`` if *Val* is a value stored in vector *V*, else ``False``.

+     .. describe:: Val not in V

+        Equivalent to ``not Val in V``.

+     .. describe:: append(Val)

+        Appends *Val* to the end of the vector.

+     .. describe:: len()

+        Returns the length of the vector.

    The following public functions are supported by the :class:`THash` class: